Pattern Glass Installation: What You Need To Know

 Another method of frosting is known as ceramic frit silk-screening.
 This is a process that uses ceramic frit, a type of paint, that is applied to glass to create specific designs.
 Fritted glass fixtures are often decorated with custom patterns and are used for both interior and exterior fixtures.

-Typically, frosted glass can be produced with different textures and patterns for a variety of uses.
-Among the more common finishes are water effect glass, ribbed glass, patterned glass, and even customized frosted glass.
+Typically, pattern glass can be produced with different textures and patterns for a variety of uses.
+Among the more common finishes are water effect glass, ribbed glass, patterned glass, and even customized pattern glass.

 - Water Effect

-Frosted glass panels etched with water-like patterns create a translucent, “wet” look that lets in natural light while providing privacy.
+Pattern glass panels etched with water-like patterns create a translucent, “wet” look that lets in natural light while providing privacy.
 This opaque glass typically features raindrop, trickle, or bubble patterns that create a water-like appearance.
-This glass is perfect for shower enclosures, restaurants, or other areas that can benefit from lightly frosted glass.
+This glass is perfect for shower enclosures, restaurants, or other areas that can benefit from lightly pattern glass.

 - Ribbed Effect